kevinshurtz/cato/README.md

 Hellenization, and his strong insistence upon the destruction of Carthage.

-The latter point is perhaps his most famous attributed.
-After becoming convinced that an ascendant Carthage was Rome's greatest threat, Cato concluded every Senate speech - regardless of topic - with the phrase, "ceterum autem censeo Carthaginem esse delendam", or "furthermore, I consider that Carthage must be destroyed."
+The final point above is perhaps his most famous feature.
+After becoming convinced that a newly ascendant Carthage was Rome's greatest geopolitical threat, Cato concluded every Senate speech - regardless of topic - with the phrase, "ceterum autem censeo Carthaginem esse delendam", or "furthermore, I consider that Carthage must be destroyed."

 ### Why was this project made?